marcus-j/aws-cloudformation-scripts/README.md

 # aws-cloudformation-scripts
-A collection of CloudFormation scripts for AWS
+A collection of CloudFormation scripts for AWS.
+You may find samples for
+* individual services and
+* more complex solutions